ryanbenac33/koop-provider-OpenGround/README.md

 5. *Optional*: [Watch this video](https://www.youtube.com/watch?v=mhdLEUuE3dk) for a visual demonstration of getting started (connecting to web map at 23:35)

-6. This repo has an INCOMPLETE config.json file.
+6. This repo has an INCOMPLETE config.json file and does not include neccessary modules.
 Contact the owner of this repo for the complete config.json file which will give the application access to utilize the service account.

 ### Initialize NPM and Koop CLI
 This provider ships with the base provider and a server file.
 After following the quick start guide, be sure you have installed npm (Node Package Manager) which can be utilized through the CMD command line.
 In the CMD using npm, download and install the Koop CLI (command line interface) using: